Dialogue

 Notes

-Compare this message to a statement from US Senator John Thune (R–SD) criticizing President Biden’s plan to forgive up to $20k in student loan debt for an estimated 27 million borrowers:
+Here are some typical criticisms of President Biden’s plan to forgive up to $20k in student loan debt for an estimated 27 million borrowers:

-It’s a slap in the face and blatantly unfair to expect Americans who …. paid off their loans, or paid their way through college to shoulder the cost of other Americans’ loans that they agreed to pay back.
+It’s a slap in the face and blatantly unfair to expect Americans who…paid off their loans, or paid their way through college to shoulder the cost of other Americans’ loans that they agreed to pay back.
 What about all the parents who scrimped and saved to send their children to college, or the students who chose a lower-cost college or worked to put themselves through?
 Not to mention the men and women in the military who fought for this country and earned money for their college education.

-Sometimes better schools are private and more expensive.
+Katharine Abraham, EconomistMichael Strain, EconomistBiden’s About to Make a Big Mistake on Student LoansSometimes better schools are private and more expensive.
 Public schools, which can be top-tier, tend to be less expensive, with many graduates having no or below average debt.
 42% of those who graduate from public 4-year colleges graduate with $0 in debt.
 78% graduate with less than $30k.
 By contrast, the average student borrows more than $30,000 to pursue a bachelor’s degree.
 Sources:

 Education benefits were the second-most cited reason to join the military among both pre- and post-9/11 veterans, according to a 2011 Pew Research Report: War and Sacrifice in the Post-9/11 Era – Chapter 3: Fighting a Decade-Long War – Why They Joined.